-We have entered an exciting new era of growth and innovation as we begin to fully implement the 2020-2025 our strategic plan.
-In doing so, we continue to build our reputation as a resource for data and research.
+We are in an exciting new era of growth and innovation as we fully implement the 2020-2025 strategic plan.
+In doing so, we continue to build our reputation for data and research.
 As we focus on becoming the most trusted resource, we are also positioning ourselves to better fend off the national fight against home rule.
 In addition, we are broadening corporate relations to provide counties with business solutions to meet their ever-changing needs while at the same time growing revenue for the Association.
 Through the expansion of the Institute for County Government (ICG), we are diversifying educational opportunities for commissioners and staff.